fresnostate-library/displaycase/README.md

 With that spreadsheet knowledge in mind, here is the required mapping of your data so that the tool works:

 - **A1** : This is the title displayed on the page.
 (While this is technically _optional_, every page deserves a title, right?)

 - **A2** : This is the descriptive text that is placed below the title. (_Optional_ and can take simple HTML tags.)
 - **A3, B3, C3, D3, E3** : This row only holds the column headings for the data included afterward. (_Optional_ but a good reminder for you; otherwise, Row 3 must exist but will NOT be read.)
-- **Rows 4 and Higher** : This is where your content block data is held.
+- **Rows 4 and Larger** : This is where your content block data is held.
 The script will read until it finds a completely empty row. (_Required_ for the purpose of the tool, but too many rows of data will confuse the visitor and slow the page.)

+If you choose to display a "last modified" date at the bottom of the displaycase web page(s), then you should also prepare these two cells:
+- **D1** : An _Optional_ label for the following "date" cell, so that Editors are reminded of the feature.
+- **E1** : An _Optional_ opportunity to manually include a 'last modified' date for display at the page bottom.
+Here are instructions to [automate the last-modified date](last-modified.md) so that it gets reset when **any edit** occurs on the Google Sheet tab.

-You can use the [data source](https://docs.google.com/spreadsheets/d/1ug0i6Nu__CL4saGZolusqlgjmEHJZ9FTsKaJRRLPOtc/view#gid=1871925662) for the  [Github DisplayCase - Empty](https://webapps.library.fresnostate.edu/github-example/displaycase/empty) example page to visualize what is described in the template description above.
+No matter what, you can use the [data source](https://docs.google.com/spreadsheets/d/1ug0i6Nu__CL4saGZolusqlgjmEHJZ9FTsKaJRRLPOtc/view#gid=1871925662) for the  [Github DisplayCase - Empty](https://webapps.library.fresnostate.edu/github-example/displaycase/empty) example page to visualize what is described in the template description above.

-### Example DisplayCases
+### Example DisplayCase Implementations

 It should be emphasized that not all content block columns are required to be used on a page in order to have benefit.
 (Sometimes leaving out images is better for a specific purpose, for example.)
 Here are a few pages with different combinations to inspire you as to how else you can use this tool: